Marion County, Kansas

-Marion County (standard abbreviation: MN) is a county located in the U.S. state of Kansas.
+Marion County is a county located in the U.S. state of Kansas.
 Its county seat is Marion and its most populous city is Hillsboro.
-As of the 2020 census, the county population was 12,660.
+As of the 2020 census, the county population was 11,823.
 The county was named in honor of Francis Marion, a brigadier general of the American Revolutionary War, known as the "Swamp Fox".

 History

 Early history

-For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
+For millennia, the Great Plains of North America were inhabited by Native Americans.
 From the 16th to 18th centuries, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, by the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.
 In 1848, after the Mexican–American War, the Treaty of Guadalupe Hidalgo with Spain brought into the United States all or part of land for ten future states, including southwest Kansas.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through modern Marion County near the current cities of Florence, Marion, Durham.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established.
 The first settlers in Marion County located on Doyle Creek, near the present site of Florence.
 They were Moses Shane, who came in 1858, and whose death the next year was the first in the county; Patrick Doyle, in 1859, for whom Doyle Creek and Township were named, and a family by the name of Welsh, in which occurred the first birth in the county in August 1859.
 The city of Marion Centre was founded in 1860, became the county seat in 1865, and later the city name was shortened to Marion.

 From 1821 to 1866, the Santa Fe Trail was active across Marion County.
 In the spring of 1859, a trading post was established at the "Lost Spring" on the Santa Fe Trail, and in the autumn of the same year, the Moore brothers established a ranch near the present site of Durham, and the first post office was established at this place.
 Later in the same year, a post office was established at "Lost Spring" near the current city of Lost Springs.
 Previously the nearest post office was Emporia.